rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 We actually obtain a very similar ranking result as with the previous THE overall scores.
 The same group of seven Depts: *ethz*, *calt*, *mit*, *oxf*, *cmel*, *git* and *epfl*, is top-ranked.
 And a same group of Depts: *tlavu*, *cihk*, *indis*, *ariz*, *kth*, *'hels*, *eind*, and *mil* appears at the end of the list.

-We may print out the difference between the overall scores based THE ranking and our *NetFlows* ranking with the follong short Python script, where we may use of the *NetFlows* ranking data stored in the previous computation.
+We may print out the difference between the overall scores based THE ranking and our *NetFlows* ranking with the following short Python script, where we may use of the *NetFlows* ranking data stored implicitly in the previous computation.

 .. code-block:: pycon
    :name: printRobustNetFlowsRanking